God Save the Queen (comics)

-God Save the Queen is a 96-page graphic novella published in 2007 by Vertigo DC Comics.
+God Save the Queen is a 96-page graphic novel published in 2007 by Vertigo imprint of DC Comics.
 It was written by Mike Carey and painted by John Bolton.

 Described by Carey as "a Sandman Presents OGN", it is based on the characters seen in The Sandman, The Dreaming and The Books of Magic, and tells the story of a teenager who gets involved in the conflict between Queen Titania and her predecessor Queen Mab.

 Plot

 The book is set in London and the protagonist is a rebellious teenager named Linda, who lives with her mum Ava, her dad having left her mother some time ago.

 The story begins with Queen Mab escaping from the place where she had been confined by Queen Titania in the land of Faerie and overthrowing Titania.
 The Puck sides with Mab who has since imprisoned Auberon in chains.
 Linda has a friend named Jeffrey.
 One night while dragging Jeffrey clubbing, Linda meets up with a stranger named Verian who takes Linda and Jeffrey home where he asks Linda if she wants to be introduced to something new, a drug named Red Horse.
 Verian prepares this drug by mixing some of Linda's blood with heroin.
 Linda's relationship with her mother is strained and Linda blames her for her father leaving them.
 Linda continues her drug abuse, and eventually Verian takes her to border of the Faerie where things have now changed due to Mab's rule.
 While running back Linda is hit in the arm with an arrow and gets separated from the rest.
 There she meets Cluracan who heals her wound.
 He managers to get a promise out of Linda in return for showing her the way back.
 Cluracan asks her to serve his queen at her need.
 If the queen should meet Linda and call on her, Linda won't deny her.
 Cluracan also calls Linda a changeling, a gale sidhe, a turn-dolly which is a fairy child left in exchange for a human one.
 Linda is brought back into the world, and she snubs Jeffrey who she feels wasn't there when she needed him.